unauthed/wabi-sabi/README.md

 ### Building and running WABI-SABI from source

-This repository is the parent repository for all wabi-sabi repositories.
+This repository is the parent repository of all wabi-sabi repositories.
 We are using Git submodules to group our various projects; however we recommend to clone and build each repository separately.
 Please see the submodules README files for instructions on how to build and run them.